jonathanadamrico/FindMe/README.md

 # FindMe
+*Hidden object finder*

-*Find hidden objects from a big crowded picture*
+Finds hidden objects in a big crowded picture based on a template object.

 The application currently works best on grayscale images and unrotated objects.